jesse-ai/docs/docs/strategies/filters.md

 ## Basic syntax

-First add the `filters()` method to your strategy class which must return a list:
+First, add the `filters()` method to your strategy class which must return a list:
 ```py
 def filters(self):
     return []